by Christine Sine

 opening and offering itself

 She also does wonderful art which is perfect for reflection as you can see on this free downloadable Women’s Christmas Retreat Day.
+This year (2022) the focus is on solace.
 I know it is already after Christmas but this is something worth downloading and setting aside time to use.